1 Purpose of Funding

 Template List of all Invoices

-The application period for the year 2023 has ended.
-Information on the application for 2024 will be announced in autumn 2023.
+The application period for 2024 has ended.
+Information on the next call for concepts will presumably be published in fall 2024.